 ANIMAL WELFARE: Equipment should be kept sharp and clean to minimise tearing, bruising, infection and transfer of disease.
-Appropriate anaesthetic, anti-septic and measures of pain control must be used when/if required.

-- (j) Check that the tag point has come through the hole and is bent over securing the tag.
+- (j) Check that the tag point has come through the hole and is bent over securing the tag (Figure 5).
 The tag should sit snugly against the edge of the ear without curling it over.
 If a tag has been fitted incorrectly it may be necessary to remove it with pliers or metal snips; however, the risk of causing further damage should be weighed against the benefit to the animal of repositioning the tag. - (k) Repeat the procedure for the other ear if required.